Chilla Christ: Cricket career

 Chilla Christ (his family name rhymes with "mist") was a left-arm spin bowler who also bowled medium-pace later in his career.
 He was first chosen to play for Queensland against Victoria in 1930-31 when they were short of players, but the match was rained off, and he had to wait another seven years for his debut.
-His best figures were 5 for 47 and 2 for 56 against New South Wales in 1938-39.
+His best figures were 5 for 47 and 2 for 56 in Queensland's victory over New South Wales in 1938–39.

-He was highly successful in the Brisbane competition.
+Christ was highly successful in the Brisbane competition.
 In March 1941, he took 8 for 28 and 9 for 33 for Western Suburbs against Valley.
-In 1942-43, captaining Western Suburbs, he set a Queensland Cricket Association record for the most wickets in a season, 107 at 8.79.
+In 1942–43, captaining Western Suburbs, he set a Queensland Cricket Association record for the most wickets in a season, 107 at 8.79.
 In September 1945, he took 6 for 2 against Valley.

 He served as one of the state selectors in the 1940s.
 He retired as a player in November 1949.
 He was made a life member of the Western Suburbs club in 1950.